Cryptojacking cover

 The base concept behind cryptojacking is the script running as a background process to mine cryptocurrency for the attacker.

 The method of infection is the one that varies the most.
-And although they change and evolve, the most popular cryptojacking uses are through:
+Although they change and evolve, the most popular cryptojacking uses are through:

 • Popular pirated and cracked games;